aahad91/Covid-19-Visual/Overview_miniproject.md

 ### DATA

-There are two multivariate datasets that we are going to use **covid_de.csv** and **demgraphics_de.csv**.
+There are three multivariate datasets that we are going to use **covid_de.csv**,  **demgraphics_de.csv** and **counties_population.csv**.
 First dataset **covid_de.csv** provides the daily update of Covid-19 cases of different states and counties of Germany based on gender and age group.
 Second dataset **demgraphics_de.csv** is the supporting dataset for the first dataset as it contains the population of different states of Germany based on gender and age group.
+Third dataset **counties_population.csv** describes the population of each county in NRW state.
 The reason of choosing these dataset upon other dataset is that it satisfies the requirement of End User described below.

 ##### Data Source